History of Thessaloniki: Ancient/Classical Roman era

 About 50 AD, while on his second missionary journey, Paul the Apostle reasoned with the Jews from the Scriptures in this city's chief synagogue on three Sabbaths and sowed the seeds for Thessaloniki's first Christian church.
 During Paul's time in the city, he convinced some people among both Jews and Greeks to adopt Christian beliefs, as well as some of the city's leading women.
-However, Jews who kept their faith no longer wished for sectarian strife in their synagogues, and banned Paul and his companions from their midst.
+However, Jews who kept their faith no longer wished for sectarian strife in their synagogues, and banned Paul and his companions from their midst; assembled a mob, started a riot, and famously accused the apostolic company of "turning the world upside down".
 Because they were no longer welcome, Silas and Timothy were eventually sent out of Thessaloniki by the new Christian converts.
 From there the evangelizers went to Veroia, aka Berea, where they succeeded in converting some people in that city as well.
 The three men eventually continued their travels, and Paul wrote two letters to the new church at Thessaloniki, probably between 51 and 53, the First Epistle to the Thessalonians and the Second Epistle to the Thessalonians.

+An inscription discovered in Thessaloniki and published in 1953 provides evidence for a Samaritan community in the city.
+Two lines are written in Samaritan script with blessings ("Blessed be our God forever … blessed be His name forever"), while the remaining lines are in Greek, including a passage from Numbers 6:22–27 and a donor dedication.
+The inscription has been dated on paleographic grounds to between the 4th and 6th centuries CE and is generally associated with a Samaritan synagogue.

 In 306, Thessaloníki acquired a patron saint, St. Demetrius.
 Christians credited him with a number of miracles that saved the city.
 He was the Roman Proconsul of Greece, under the emperor Maximian.
 Demetrius was killed at a Roman prison, where the Church of St. Demetrius lies today.
 The church was first built by the Roman sub-prefect of Illyricum, Leontios, in 463.
 Other important remains from this period include the Arch and Tomb of Galerius, located in the city centre of the modern Thessaloniki.

-In 390 Gothic troops under the commands of the Roman Emperor Theodosius I, led a massacre against the inhabitants of Thessalonica, who had risen in revolt against the Germanic soldiers.